 Say you wanna put a photo inside of your text, or an image inside of graphic shapes.
 Other photo editing and design programs make this so hard that you want to pull out your hair.
 And we were like, "Why tho?"
 So we made creating clipping masks super duper easy.
 Like, one-click-of-a-button easy.

-What is PicMonkey masking?
-It’s like combining two images in a layer so that one image appears to peek through the outline of the other.
+Image masking is like combining two images in a layer so that one image appears to peek through the outline of the other.
 It might sound complicated, but trust us, it looks great on text and graphic graphics alike.
 Get excited for gold foil, floral, sunkissed, picture-inside-of-an-object goodness that you’ve been dreaming of and never realized ’til now how easy it is to make.
-Take this chilled out summer Instagram post, for example.
-Masks were used to create nearly everything you see inside the triangles:

 If you’re ready to dive in deeper, follow our more in-depth steps below.

-- Head to PicMonkey.com and open up a blank canvas or a photo.
+Head to PicMonkey.com and start with a blank canvas.

-Before you apply your mask, you can transform it by rotating it, flipping it, changing its size, and moving it around within the confines of the shape mask.
+Before you finish applying your mask, you can transform it by rotating it, flipping it, changing its size, and moving it around within the confines of the shape mask.
 Move the Saturation slider to make your mask more or less colorful.

-Once your mask layer is applied, you can continue to edit the text or graphic object just like you normally would, including cropping, resizing the thang, or erasing parts off.
+Once your mask layer is applied, you can continue to edit the text or graphic layer just like you normally would, including cropping, resizing, adding a shadow or outline, or erasing parts off.

 Thirsty for more masking?
 Check out these examples to expand your mind about what’s possible: